-The Johnson State College Financial Aid Office compares information reported on the FAFSA to information on other financial aid documents we have requested to insure accuracy.
+The Johnson State College Student Financial Services Office compares information reported on the FAFSA to information on other financial aid documents we have requested to ensure accuracy.

-Please submit requested information as soon as possible or certain aid types you have been awarded may be forfeited due to availability of funds.
+- Please submit requested information as soon as possible or certain awards may be canceled due to unavailability of funds.

 Students selected for verification will be notified by email to check their Document Status on the MyJSC Portal to determine what is required by our office.

 Documents we may request for verification can be found on our Forms and Resources page.
 The forms can be printed from this page and completed.
 Federal tax information may also be requested and the options below will assist you in providing this information.